dotis/Personal/L2_py_workflow.md

 3. 7-Day/MO means

 ## Other Items/issues
-River/buoy data - fetch using bash script w/ML currently.
+River/buoy data - fetch using ML to run bash script currently.
 Change to py?
 SEADAS OCSSW - Check and test install on mangliloo ERDDAP - How best to extract time-series from raster data?